 Keeping your outdoor rabbit warm

 If you have an outdoor rabbit, keeping them warm during cold weather can be a challenge.
-The best thing you can do is bring their hutch inside a garage or shed to shelter them from the elements.
-Be careful not to put them in a garage where you park your car, as the fumes are toxic to rabbits’ delicate lungs.
+Ideally, you should bring their hutch inside a shed or outhouse to shelter them from the elements.
+Never put them in a garage where you park your car, as the fumes are toxic to rabbits’ delicate lungs.

-If you can’t bring them inside, move their hutch to a sheltered spot – by some trees, for example – and face them away from the wind.
+If you can’t bring your rabbit inside, move their hutch to a sheltered spot – by some trees, for example – and face them away from the wind.
 Cover it with an old blanket followed by tarpaulin for extra insulation and to keep the rain off, and make sure the wood isn’t damp or rotting (using rabbit-friendly wood coat every few years can help keep their hutch in great condition).
-Raise the hutch off the floor with bricks or wooden pallets to prevent damp and frost, as well as predators.
+Securely raise the hutch off the floor with bricks or wooden pallets to prevent damp and frost, as well as predators.

 Line the hutch floor with a few layers of newspaper and add lots of extra hay and straw for your rabbit to bury into.
 Remember, in the wild they would be tucked away in warm, underground burrows, so replicating this environment by filling a cardboard box with straw keeps them warm and lets them exhibit their natural behaviours.

 We always recommend keeping rabbits in pairs or more.
 Not only does this provide essential social interaction but snuggling up with their friends is the best way for a rabbit to keep warm.